MaxReinmueller/DoeFlow/README.md

 * Set a goal
 * Input your estimated income and expenses to get a estimate of how much money is left over everymonth.
-* Use the situation tool to see what you need to do to achieve your goals such as moving.
+* Use the situation tool to see what you need to do to achieve it.

-### Basic financial information
+### Getting Started info
 #### Your goal
 * What is your goal
 * is it monthly income goal or a specific amount of savings?